AIRES Flight 8250: Investigation

 The U.S. National Transportation Safety Board sent a team to support the Colombian-led investigation as representatives of the manufacturer's state.

 Almost one year after the accident, on 15 July 2011, the Security Council of Aeronáutica Civil concluded that the cause of the accident was the execution of the final approach below the glide path, due to an error of judgment by the crew who believed they were much higher.
 This is typical of a "black hole" illusion, which is experienced during a night approach to a low contrast runway environment surrounded by bright lights, aggravated by heavy rain.
 Aeronaútica Civil recommended retraining of the crew.
+The report also noted factors related to the captain's experience and training.
+Although the pilot had extensive experience, it had been primarily in turboprop aircraft.
+During interviews with investigators, the captain indicated that he used the runway threshold markings as a visual reference for landing, a technique appropriate for turboprops but which in a Boeing 737, with a cockpit positioned at a greater height, can lead the pilot to fly lower than normal without properly perceiving his position.
+The report also identified deficiencies in the airline's training program, as despite the captain having worked as a pilot for the company for more than twelve years, there were no records of corrective actions regarding his flight technique.

 Although the accident was caused by human error, Aeronaútica representative Colonel Carlos Silva reminded that the purpose of the investigation was not to apportion blame but to prevent aircraft accidents that may occur in the future.

 In popular culture

 The accident is featured in the fifth episode of Season 20 of Mayday, also known as Air Crash Investigation.
 The episode is titled "Runway Breakup."